Kingsley High School (Michigan): Demographics

 Additionally, 211 students (42.2%) were eligible for reduced-price or free lunch.

 Athletics

 KHS offers a number of athletic options for students.
-It competes in the Northwest Conference, and is classified as a Class B school by the Michigan High School Athletic Association.
+It competes in the Northern Shores Conference and Northern Michigan Football League, and is classified as a Class B school by the Michigan High School Athletic Association.
 Kingsley has a number of regional rivalries, however its most intense rivalry is with the Glen Lake Community School Lakers of Maple City in nearby Leelanau County.
+The school shares another rivalry with St. Francis High School in Traverse City.
 Kingsley offers the following sports: